Powerlearnproject/se-day1-assignment-Bella-winter/README.md

 -Conciseness:It delivers all the necessary information in a clear and concise sentence.
 -Direction:The AI now knows exactly what kind of content to generate, the ingredients to consider, and the desired format.
 Result:The AI will generate a specific, usable recipe that meets the user's requirements.
-Therefore:The improved prompt transforms a generic request into a precise instruction.
-This allows the AI to generate a highly relevant and useful response, demonstrating the importance of clear communication in AI interactions.The improved prompt also gives the AI a desired output format, which is very important.
+Therefore:The improved prompt transforms a generic request into a precise instruction.This allows the AI to generate a highly relevant and useful response, demonstrating the importance of clear communication in AI interactions.The improved prompt also gives the AI a desired output format, which is very important.